julius-muller/vcfstash/scripts/README.md

-# VCFstash Scripts
+# VCFcache Scripts

-This directory contains utility scripts for working with VCFstash.
+This directory contains utility scripts for working with VCFcache.

 ## export_gnomad_hail.py